 Through the release of the EU Green Paper on a Future Maritime Policy for the European Union in 2006, poor access to marine and maritime data was confirmed to be a barrier to scientific understanding, a brake on the economy and a handicap to government decision-making.

 In 2008 the European Commission proposed to take steps towards a European Marine Observation and Data Network (EMODnet).
 Human Activities is the latest of the EMODnet lots.

 Lovell Johns are part of a consortium of companies (with Cogea, AND International, AZTI Tecnalia, CETMAR and Eurofish International Organisation) awarded a three-year contract in September 2013 by the Directorate-General for Maritime Affairs and Fisheries (DG MARE).
-The aim of the contract is to assemble fragmented marine and maritime mapping data on the extent and intensity of human activities, and make them available through a single web portal.
+This has been renewed until March 2019, with extensions available to March 2021.
+The aim of the current contract is to continue to assemble fragmented marine and maritime mapping data on the extent and intensity of human activities, and to further develop the web mapping portal and related web services.

-The initial website was launched in April 2014 and will be further developed over the coming months as more data is added.
+The initial website, launched in April 2014 has been further developed as more data has been added.
+Access is designed both for non-GIS users and spatial data specialists.
+Web services have been implemented so GIS data can be served directly from the website to desktop software and other web applications.
 The web portal makes use of responsive design, allowing the information pages to resize and adapt the layout according to the screen space available on the viewing device.